Robyn011/CDV01_Career_Goals_Reflection_ROBPAU428_wfc2401_GroupB_Robyn-Paulsen_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

     - List your specific, measurable, achievable, relevant, and time-bound goals.

+    1. Finish with CodeSpace course and have a job as a Junior Develepor

     - Explain the rationale behind each goal.

+    1. By finishing the CodeSpace Software Develeper course and trying my hardest to achieve my best and do my best in my projects that I present

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
+    Becoming a Senior Developer and hopefully work at bigger companies such as Google and more

     - Describe how these align with your interests and skills.

+    For my skills, I wo

 ### Part 4: Action Plan